Ultimate Livonia Real Estate Investing Guide for 2026

 Median Population Age

-Median population age is a depiction of the size of a market’s workforce that reflects the size of its rental market.
-You need to discover a median age that is near the middle of the age of working adults.
-A high median age indicates a populace that could be a cost to public services and that is not active in the real estate market.
-A graying population could cause escalation in property taxes.
+Median population age is a picture of the magnitude of a community's labor pool which reflects the size of its rental market.
+You need to see a median age that is near the middle of the age of working adults.
+A median age that is too high can indicate growing eventual use of public services with a decreasing tax base.
+Higher tax levies can be a necessity for markets with an aging populace.

 Employment Industry Diversity